-Admission to the program is competitive but is open to all students, including first year students and graduating seniors.
+Admission to the program is competitive but is open to all students, including first-year students.

 Where will I live during the summer?

 The Summer Research Fellowship includes on-campus housing throughout the nine-week period of the program.
 A meal plan is also provided.

 Which program should I apply to?

 That depends on your interest; although there are no prerequisites to the program, most summer researchers are working in fields in which they have some classroom experience.
 And although it is not required that students work within their majors, it is generally the case that summer research projects delve deep enough into a subject to require some familiarity with the field.
 If you are unsure, the J.D.
 Power Center for Liberal Arts in the World can provide guidance.

 How do I find a research project?

 The best first step is to talk to a faculty member.
 If you are unsure of a good faculty match, the J.D.
 Power Center for Liberal Arts in the World can provide guidance.

 What is the cost?

 There is no cost to participate; most Summer Research Fellows are paid a weekly stipend, and all are paid a housing stipend to cover their housing on campus.
 Meals are not provided, and most students cover their own meals out of their stipend.